Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Attack Description

 \subsubsection{Dataset Generation}

-Since there is no public dataset for fault location identification for each cipher, we generate the datasets by ourselves.
+Since no public datasets are available for fault location identification for these ciphers, we generated the datasets ourselves.
 The procedure of dataset generation for each cipher is defined in Algorithm~\ref{gendata}.

-For each possible fault location $f$ of the cipher, 1536 samples are generated, each with a random key, $K$ and IV, $V$.
+For each possible fault location $f$ of the cipher, 1536 samples are generated, each using a random key, $K$ and IV, $V$.
 The key-IV pair is used to run the cipher for producing the fault-free keystream $Z$.
-After that, the cipher is reset and run with the same key-IV pair.
-At this time, a bit-flipping fault is injected to location $f$ in the initial state of the cipher.
-The faulty initial state is then used to produce the faulty keystream $Z^\prime$.
+Subsequently, the cipher is reset and run with the same key-IV pair, but a bit-flipping fault is injected to location $f$ in the initial state to produce the faulty keystream $Z^\prime$.
 The differential keystream is then computed by XOR-ing $Z$ with $Z^\prime$.
-Finally, the key-IV pair, fault-free keystream, faulty keystream, differential keystream and the fault location are recorded into the csv file.
+Finally, the key-IV pair, fault-free keystream, faulty keystream, differential keystream and the fault location are recorded into the csv files.

-For each cipher, three datasets are generated, one for training, one for evaluation and one for validation.
-To enhance the neural network model in capturing the pattern of fault propagation, the train-test ratio is set as 80:20.
+For each cipher, three datasets are generated: training, testing, and validation.
+To enhance the neural network's ability to capture fault propagation patterns, the train-test ratio is set as 80:20.
 The size of training dataset is set as $n\cdot2^{10}$, while testing and validation datasets are $n\cdot2^8$, where $n$ is the number of possible fault locations.
 Hence, each fault location has $2^{10}$ samples for training, $2^8$ samples for testing.
-Note that the validation dataset is used to evaluate the performance of the model during the training.
+The validation dataset is used to evaluate the performance of the model during the training.
 The length of the differential keystream is set to the range between 50\% and 60\% of the state size of the cipher, as empirical studies suggest that this range is sufficient to capture the unique fault propagation signatures associated with different fault locations.